Carciofi alla giudia

 Carciofi alla giudìa (/it/; lit.
 'Jewish-style artichokes') is among the best-known dishes of Roman Jewish cuisine.
-It is essentially a deep-fried artichoke, and the recipe originated in the Jewish community of Rome, giudìo being the term for Jew in the Romanesco language.
+It is essentially a deep-fried artichoke, and the recipe originated in the Jewish community of Rome, giudìo being the exonym for the Jewish people in the Romanesco language.

 The dish is a speciality of the Roman Ghetto, where it is served by Jewish restaurants in the springtime.
 It involves a two-step deep-frying technique.
 First, the artichokes are fried at a low temperature to soften them.
 Then, after their leaves are spread open, they are fried again at a higher temperature.
 This process results in artichokes with a golden color and crispy, flower-like leaves.

 In English, the dish is usually referred to with the standard Italian spelling carciofi alla giudea; this spelling may be found in Italian sources as well, but the Roman dialect name is much more commonly used.